-Activity mode tab Activity mode settings are enabled after you reboot your computer.
-Using both Scroll and Application Modes: This is the normal activity mode setting for Jog Dial Navigator.
-Using Jog Dial as a mouse wheel: If this is selected, the Jog Dial [TM] functions as a mouse wheel only.
-Disable all the Jog Dial functions: If this is selected, all the Jog DialTM functions are disabled.
-Activity setting tab This sets the Jog Dial Navigator functions.
-Scrolling Speed: Drag the slider left or right to select the desired Jog DialTM scrolling speed.
-Control Menu Box: Check this box if you want to be able to control pop-up menus with Jog DialTM.
-Control Dialog Box: Check this box if you want to be able to control dialog boxes with Jog DialTM.
+Activity mode settings are enabled after you reboot your computer.
+Using both scroll and application function (normal activities): This is the normal activity mode setting for Jog Dial Navigator.
+Using Jog Dial as a mouse wheel: If this is selected, Jog Dial functions as a mouse wheel only.
+Disabling all the Jog Dial functions.: If this is selected, all the Jog Dial functions are disabled.
+This sets the Jog Dial Navigator functions.
+Scroll range: You can drag the slider left or right to set the scroll range.
+Handling menu or dialog box by Jog Dial.
+(You must reboot Windows): If this is selected, you can operate both pop-up menus and dialog boxes with Jog Dial.
+This setting is enabled after you reboot your computer.
 Select JogScript file: This specifies the location and name of JogScript files.